We’re very pleased to announce our 2019 Christmas Card design competition winners.

 Since his stroke, Haydn has become a Stroke Awareness Ambassador, working with the team at our Cardiff office.

 Richard Sturdy had a stroke back in 2007.
-He completely lost use of the dominant right side of his body and also his speech.
+He completely lost the use of the dominant right side of his body and also his speech.
 He was in hospital for 6 months and rehabilitation for 3 years.
 Since then he has gradually recovered, although movement and tiredness are definitely still an issue.

 Richard has created a tool called RoundPixels and designed his card using this.
 “It enables anyone to build colourful pictures with as little as one finger.
 Perfect for creative people with reduced mobility,” he says.